 If you have a box full of craft materials and art supplies, now is the time to whip them out!
 I have discovered a ton of craft ideas and printables on Pinterest to keep my little guy occupied and keep his creative juices flowing.
 Having a box with different craft options also gives them the freedom of choice to decide what is interesting to them in that moment.
-For Baby E some days this means twisting around a pipe cleaner into different shapes (just watch that they don’t poke themselves), other days it’s colouring with every crayon in the box, and recently I’ve getting a full hour at a time out of playdough!
+For my boys some days this means twisting around a pipe cleaner into different shapes (just watch that they don’t poke themselves), other days it’s colouring with every crayon in the box, and recently I’ve getting a full hour at a time out of playdough!
 WIN!!
 Recently we also bought this awesome Aqua Doodle no mess play mat where they use water and some tools that it comes with to draw on a huge play mat (that takes up the span of our table).
-He is officially obsessed.
+They are officially obsessed.

 Pipecleaners are magic around here.
 Grab some large pasta noodles (like rigatoni) and let your toddler thread the pipecleaners through the pasta.
 If this is too easy, you can also cut up some colourful straws and let your toddler pipe the pipecleaners through the straw pieces.
 You can also use Cheerios to thread onto the pipecleaners!
 No pipecleaners?
 No problem.
 Use a piece of spaghetti instead!

 I don’t know about you but the thought of letting my toddler finger paint makes me cringe.
 My floors are way too nice for that.
-What you can do is squirt a little paint into a large ziplock bag, tape it to their high chair or the table, and let them swirl the colours into eachother while keeping them safely inside the bag.
+What you can do is squirt a little paint into a large ziplock bag, tape it to their high chair or the table, and let them swirl the colours into each other while keeping them safely inside the bag.